Independence

 Provide a brief introduction to the raw data and the goals of your report.

-Import, tidy, combine, and otherwise clean the data.
+Import, tidy, and otherwise clean the NYC Rental and ZIP code data.
 In the ZIP code data, create a borough variable using county names.
-When importing COA data, add a year variable for later use; also, create a net_change variable by subtracting outbound COAs from inbound COAs.
-Resolve any issues that arise when merging COA and ZIP code data.
+Merging the NYC Rental and ZIP code data; identify and resolve any issues that arise.
 Restrict your dataset to only variables necessary for later parts of this report.
 Describe the major steps in the data wrangling process in words, including what steps you took to address data quality issues.

 Briefly describe the resulting tidy dataset.
 How many total observations exist?
 How many unique ZIP codes are included, and how many unique neighborhoods?

-Create a reader-friendly table showing the average of net_change in each borough and year.
+Create a reader-friendly table showing the average rental price in each borough and year (not month).
 Comment on trends in this table.

-Understanding monthly net_change over the five-year period can give insights into trends in moving.
-Make a plot showing neighborhood-level average net_change values (i.e. averaging across ZIP codes within neighborhoods) against month over all five years.
+Make a plot showing NYC Rental Prices within ZIP codes for all available years.
 Your plot should facilitate comparisons across boroughs.
 Include this visualization in your report and export it to a results directory in your repository.
 Comment on any significant elements of this plot.

-Lastly, note any limitations of this dataset for understanding changes in ZIP code level population sizes.
+Lastly, note any limitations of this dataset for understanding rental and housing prices in NYC.